athena-framework/website/docs/getting_started/README.md

 Athena does not have any other dependencies outside of [Crystal](https://crystal-lang.org) and [Shards](https://crystal-lang.org/reference/the_shards_command/index.html).
-It is designed in such a way to be non-intrusive, and not require a strict organizational convention in regards to how a project is setup;
+It is designed in such a way to be non-intrusive and not require a strict organizational convention in regards to how a project is setup;
 this allows it to use a minimal amount of setup boilerplate while not preventing it for more complex projects.

 NOTE: Until https://github.com/crystal-lang/crystal/issues/12790 is resolved, you will need to manually install `pcre2` as it is not yet included with a native Crystal install.